Why does estradiol matter on TRT?

 2. Reduce total dose if levels are supraphysiological

 If trough total testosterone is above 1,000-1,100 ng/dL, the aromatization substrate is excessive.
 Modest dose reductions often pull E2 into range while keeping total T comfortably in the upper reference range.
+Compare delivery methods in our pellets vs injections guide — pellets in particular can cause sustained supraphysiological peaks that are hard to reverse quickly.

 3. Address body fat